lewagon/dotfiles/02-OOP/02-OO-Advanced/TEACHERS.md

 #### `super` keyword

-- We all know that a Castle in usually bigger than a House (bigger floor_area).
-How can we make sure that this behavior is translated into code ?
+We all know that a Castle in usually bigger than a House (bigger floor_area).
+How can we make sure that this behavior is translated into code?
 We need to change an inherited method.
-This can be done with the super keyword, which calls the parent's method with the same name.
+This can be done with the `super` keyword, which calls the parent's method with the same name.
 Now, let's refacto our classes using `super` keyword:

 ```ruby
 class Castle < Building